 The Ventura Police Department and law enforcement through the country will be conducting special motorcycle safety enforcement operations throughout the month of May for Motorcycle Safety Month.
 In addition, the California Motorcyclist Safety Program is offering special, low cost rider training classes during the month of May.
+This could also be a useful time to review your motorcycle safety equipment such as your helmet.
+If you are in the situation where you require a new helmet, you can have a look at helmets such as the Caberg Stunt to see if it suits your needs.

 The California Motorcyclist Safety Program (CMSP) training program is offering a “Total Control Refresher Training” course during the month of May.
 This four-hour riding class is for experienced riders with a current motorcycle license.
 Riders will use their own street-legal motorcycle during the class taught by CMSP-certified Instructors at a cost of only $95.
 Log onto the CMSP website http://cmsp.msi5.com to register at a location near you.